 The right singular vectors, if required.
 If vect is true, vt is populated with the right singular vectors in the SVD.
-A memory of N-by-N is assumed to have been allocated before the call to this method.
+Sufficient memory to store N N float32\t values is assumed to have been allocated before the call to this method.